influxdata/giraffe/giraffe/README.md

   - **shadeBelowOpacity**: _number.
 Optional._ A value between 0 and 1 inclusive for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the shaded color below each line.
 No effect when **shadeBelow** is false or not included.

+- **BandLayerConfig**: _Object_.
+Maximum one per `<Plot>`.
+Properties are:

+  - **type**: _"band". **Required**_.
+Specifies that this LayerConfig and `<Plot>` is a band chart.

+  - **x**: _string. **Required**_.
+The column key name of the column that should be visualized on the x-axis.

+  - **y**: _string. **Required**_.
+The column key name of the column that should be visualized on the y-axis.

+  - **fill**: _array[string, ...].
+Optional._ An array of column key names of column filters that should be visualized.
+If this option is not included, the data in the graph will be interpreted as belonging to a single column.

+  - **hoverDimension**: _"x" | "y" | "xy".
+Optional.
+Defaults to "x" when not included._ Indicates whether the legend (tooltip) should display all data points along an entire axis during mouse hover.

+    - "x" means the legend will display all data points along the y-axis that have the same x-axis value
+    - "y" means the legend will display all data points along the x-axis that have the same y-axis value
+    - "xy" means the legend will display for a single data point nearest the mouse

+  - **maxTooltipRows**: _number.
+Optional.
+Defaults to 24 when not included._ The maximum number of data rows to display in the legend (tooltip).
+Subject to screen size limitations and is not responsive or adaptive.
+Scrolling not implemented.

+  - **interpolation**: _string.
+Optional.
+Defaults to "linear" when not included._ The style of the path between two data points on the same line.
+For example, "linear" is a straight path between two data points.
+The options are [linear](https://github.com/d3/d3-shape#curveLinear), [natural](https://github.com/d3/d3-shape#curveNatural), [monotoneX](https://github.com/d3/d3-shape#curveMonotoneX), [monotoneY](https://github.com/d3/d3-shape#curveMonotoneY), [cubic](https://github.com/d3/d3-shape#curveBasis), [step](https://github.com/d3/d3-shape#curveStep), [stepBefore](https://github.com/d3/d3-shape#curveStepBefore), and [stepAfter](https://github.com/d3/d3-shape#curveStepAfter).

+  - **lineWidth**: _number.
+Optional._ The [CanvasRenderingContext2D lineWidth](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth) of the middle part of each band as identified by the **name** option.

+  - **colors**: _array[string, ...].
+Optional._ An array of _CSS color values_ used as a gradient to give multiple lines in the graph different colors based on the **fill** columns.

+  - **lineOpacity**: _number.
+Optional._ A value between 0 and 1 inclusive for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the middle part of each band as identified by the **name** option.

+  - **shadeOpacity**: _number.
+Optional._ A value between 0 and 1 inclusive for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the shaded sections of each band.

+  - **name**: _string.
+Required._ A string indicating the name of the line for the middle part of each band.
+This **name** must match the result in the data.
+If no matching name with a result is found, that result will not be rendered.

+  - **upperColumnName**: _string.
+Optional._ A string indicating the shaded portion of each band that extends above the **name**d line.

+  - **lowerColumnName**: _string.
+Optional._ A string indicating the shaded portion of each band that extends below the **name**d line.

 - **ScatterLayerConfig**: _Object_.
 Maximum one per `<Plot>`.
 Properties are:

   - **type**: _"scatter". **Required**_.
 Specifies that this LayerConfig and `<Plot>` is a scatter plot.